 - 1 cup of your favorite marinara sauce

-- Start by slicing chicken about 1/2 ” X 1″ thick pieces and drizzle with salad dressing.
+- slice the chicken into ½ ” X 1″ thick pieces and drizzle with salad dressing.
 Let sit approx. 30 minutes.

-- Next, add roasted red pepper, black olives, and spinach.
+- add roasted red pepper, black olives, and spinach.
 Cook for another 1-2 minutes.

-- On low heat, add vodka and reduce for about 5 minutes.
+- on low heat, add vodka and reduce for about 5 minutes and add the sautéed chicken to the sauce .
 Season with salt and pepper.

-- Top with chicken and then pour the vodka sauce over and toss.
+- drain pasta when ready and pour the sauce over top.